Bilingual & bicultural therapist based in the Bay Area. // Terapeuta bilingüe y bicultural en el área bahía.

 Being a woman in a patriarchal society creates it's own special set of sociocultural challenges that, according to many studies, contribute to a greater risk of concerns for women.
 Similar to the work I strive to do with clients around cultural and systemic oppression, I try to approach these issues with humility and care to collaborate with clients in teasing out what their truth is, how it affects them, and how to heal.

 As a therapist of color, my sensitivity to the increasingly volatile political and socio-cultural environment in the U.S. and around the world has come with its own struggles.
 Your experiences and challenges will be as unique to you as mine are to me.
 Working from a place of understanding my own privilege and marginalization, I humbly strive to create a safe place to explore your unique needs and challenges in facing the impact of macro- and micro-aggressions.

-Break ups, moving, changing to a new job or career, beginning a PhD program, retirement, etc; all of these life changes can leave us swirling with all kinds of emotions no matter how much we've experienced.
+Break ups, moving, changing to a new job or career, beginning a higher education program, retirement, etc- all of these life changes can leave us swirling with emotions no matter how much life experienced we've already gained.
 I'll work with you to assess the impact, identify where it originates, and collaborate with you in strengthening existing tools and skills (or finding new ones!) to cope with present changes and (hopefully), improve your ability to face the next one.